 Fruit carving is believed to have originated in central Thailand several hundred years ago.
 One account describes the art beginning with a royal servant who wanted to create a more visually pleasing decorative raft during the Loi Kratong festival.

 Since its beginning, fruit carving has been immensely popular during various periods of Thai history including present day.
-Our one day course teaches students the essential foundation of this historically signifcant art, covering a number of different designs.Taught in Bangkok
+Our one day course teaches students the essential foundation of this historically signifcant art, covering a number of different designs.Taught in Bangkok and NYC

 Students begin by learning basic cutting techniques, creating a basic leaf from cucumber.
 After the vegetable has been shaped, angular cuts are made to create the impression of divisions patterned after the structure of a real leaf.
 This first design is perfect first step for beginning and experienced students.
 Next students learn how to carve a leaf from a carrot, with slightly more complicated techniques required when compared to the cucumber.